JBZoo/CSV-Blueprint/README.md

       average_min: 1.123
       average_max: 10.123

-      # Total(!) count of rows in the CSV file.
+      # Total number of rows in the CSV file.
-      # Since any values are taken into account, it only makes sense to use these rules once in any column.
+      # Since any(!) values are taken into account, it only makes sense to use these rules once in any column.
       count: 5
       count_not: 4
       count_min: 1